jimjames99/group_by_summary/README.md

 | Northside |       |        |        | 55     |
 +-----------+-------+--------+--------+--------+
 ```
-Or output to console with tab separators so you can paste it into an Excel spreadsheet:
+Or output to console with tab separators so you can paste it into an Excel spreadsheet.
+If values are not present an x is printed.
 ```
+puts summary.to_s(:tab)
+=>
+	apple	banana	orange	tomato
+Eastside	x	x
+Westside		x	x
+Northside				x
 ```

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/group_by_summary.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License